RenatoGeh/BDD.jl/README.md

 functions with logical operations AND (∧), OR (∨), XOR (⊻) and negation (¬).

 See `test/runtests.jl` for a comprehensive collection of examples on each feature.
+It is highly recommended you check the [docs](https://renatogeh.github.io/BDD.jl/stable), since the snippet below does not cover all features.

 ```julia
   import BDD: ⊤, ⊥, variable, ∧, ∨, ⊻, ¬, |